 Not everybody is a fan of the organisation however – some circles of the Polish Catholic Church are believed to lament the popularity of the Wielka Orkiestra Świątecznej Pomocy compared to its own Caritas charity.
 In the run up to some previous editions of WOSP, a few priests have even encouraged people not to donate to the charity.

 Wielka Orkiestra Świątecznej Pomocy’s quirky organiser Jerzy Owsiak is often the target of fierce criticism too.
 The journalist and social campaigner’s outlandish glasses and earrings do not represent what a staunch conservative would call “normal”.
 The fact that Owsiek has a history of drug taking and organises the popular Woodstock festival, a fun loving drug fuelled mudbath complete with live punk music, doesn’t endear himself to Poland’s right wing media either.

-Last year the charity even had to change their television partner due to the dislike of Owsiak inside Poland's conservative and catholic Government.
+Two years ago the charity even had to change their television partner due to the dislike of Owsiak inside Poland’s conservative and catholic Government.
 For this first time in its history, the finale of the charity was shown on TVN instead of public stations TVP1 and TVP2.
 Despite this obstacle, in 2017 WOSP managed to raise more money than ever before.

 Every year more than 100,000 volunteers from Poland take to the streets to collect money for the charity, with around 1,000 of those roaming around Wrocław.

 As part of the charity’s ‘finale’ on Sunday, when the vast majority of donations are made, there will be concerts from a variety of musicians on pl.
 Nowy Targ and Stary Klasztor.
 Wrocław-based rock band Strain will perform, as will Nadija – a folk/rock/funk/reggae group who sing songs in Polish, Ukrainian and Lemko.